 The Investigating Authority oversees antitrust investigations and participates in trial-like procedures as the prosecutor.
-This authority (i) receives complaints regarding probable monopolistic acts; (ii) investigates the possible violations of the FECA; and (iii) requests public authorities in Mexico and other countries to provide information on possible violations of the FECA.
-The Board of Commissioners, which consists of seven commissioners, is the governing body in charge of deciding on cases and resolving matters constitutionally mandated in an independent and autonomous manner, requiring a majority vote.
-It discusses all merger control authorizations and penalties for carrying out monopolistic practices.
+This authority (i) receives complaints regarding probable monopolistic acts; (ii) investigates possible violations of the FECA; and (iii) requests public authorities in Mexico and other countries to provide information on possible violations of the FECA.